Barry-Greaves/machine-learning/README.md

 ## Design

-The website was designed with the intent of combining a striking visual aesthetic with functionality and uniformity being consist across the different sections of the website.
+The website was designed with the intent of combining a striking visual look with functionality and uniformity being consist across the different sections of the website.

-I chosee a color palette which combines purples & greys overlaying a light beige background.
+I chose a color palette which combines purples & greys overlaying a light beige background.

 <img src="https://user-images.githubusercontent.com/107034179/186390392-2d2926d9-cb4c-4d54-90f7-a3559549a6e5.jpeg" alt="palette" width="200"/>

 Each page on the website contains the header and footer section which let users easily navigate to each section of the website.

-The 3 hero images taken from Adobe Stock were chosen for their professional quality.
+The hero images used on each page are striking, relevant and in keeping with the websites aesthetic.
+They are a combination of licenced images from Adboe stock and custome images created in Adboe Photoshop.

 The Machine Learning Logo was created in Adobe Photoshop and uses the [Ultra Brutalism](https://shop.studioinnate.com/product/ultra-brutalism/) font from Studio Inate.